Original version published by Dominic Beattie.

-- Less options: Many won’t offer many other advice services that are offered by a financial planner.
+- Less options: Many won’t offer the full range of advice services that are typically provided by a financial planner.
 For example estate planning, tax planning and a broader range of investment options.

-- Lack of in-depth insight: It can’t foresee potential risks on the horizon (e.g. China, housing bubble, RBA rate changes).
+- Lack of in-depth insight: Robo-advisors can’t foresee potential risks on the horizon (e.g. housing bubble, RBA rate changes).

 - No personal touch: Robo-advice lacks a human understanding of personal circumstances and can’t really adapt as much to your life’s changes.
 By using robo-advice, you miss out on the development of a relationship of trust between advisor and client.